backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/S3 Storage Classes.md

 	- Download Inventory - list of archives in the vault (archive ID, creation date, size, ...)
 - *Glacier Operations*:
 	- Upload - single operation or by parts (MultiPart upload) for larger archives
 	- *Download* - *first initiate a retrieval job for the archive*, Glacier then prepares it for download.
-User then has a limited time to download the data from staging server.
+		- **User then has a limited time to download the data before the restore link expires**.
+		- Once the link expires we have to request another one.
 	- Delete - use Glacier Rest API or AWS SDKs by specifying archive ID

 ### Vault policies and Vault lock